KSPModStewards/RocketSoundEnhancement/README.md

     - Muffled-Vacuum
     - Silent-Vacuum
     - Custom (User Customizable Preset)
-    - Add more Presets in the Settings.cfg
+    - Add more Presets in Settings.cfg

 ### Master Audio Limiter/Compressor
 Control the Loudness of the overall game dynamically.